Automattic, WP Engine

 • pay Automattic/WooCommerce compensation, “the specific amount of which may be ascertained once we have an accounting from you … (even a mere 8% royalty on WP Engine’s $400+ million in annual revenue equates to more than $32 million in annual lost licensing revenue for our Client)”.

-Descriptive fair use
+Descriptive and nominative fair use

 “Descriptive fair use permits use of another’s trademark to describe the user’s products or services, rather than as a trademark to indicate the source of the goods or services.
 This usually is appropriate where the trademark concerned has a descriptive meaning in addition to its secondary meaning as a trademark.
-For example, WD-40 Company’s use of the term “inhibitor” was found to be descriptive fair use of the registered mark THE INHIBITOR when used to describe a long-term corrosion inhibitor (WD-40) product.”
+For example, WD-40 Company’s use of the term “inhibitor” was found to be descriptive fair use of the registered mark THE INHIBITOR when used to describe a long-term corrosion inhibitor (WD-40) product.

 I have not seen the exhibits to Automattic/WooCommerce’s cease and desist letter and so cannot comment on all the circumstances in which the companies are asserting that WP Engine has infringed their trademarks or rights as exclusive licensee.
-However, as a long-time WP Engine customer who is therefore pretty familiar with WP Engine’s website and marketing, it strikes me that at least a good deal of WP Engine’s uses of the words ‘WordPress’, ‘WooCommerce’ and ‘Woo’ are descriptive in nature and therefore non-infringing.
-It is certainly not within Automattic/WooCommerce’s power to prevent all descriptive uses of those words by WP Engine.
+However, as a long-time WP Engine customer who is therefore pretty familiar with WP Engine’s website and marketing, it strikes me that at least a good deal of WP Engine’s uses of the words ‘WordPress’, ‘WooCommerce’ and ‘Woo’ are descriptive/nominative in nature and therefore non-infringing.
+It is certainly not within Automattic/WooCommerce’s power to prevent all descriptive/nominative uses of those words by WP Engine.
 Context is key.
 And I do note that WPEngine says things like this on its website:

 Who created WooCommerce?